Prarthnesh-Bharti/HypergroAI_Assignment/README.md

 # 🏠 Property Listing Backend

-A **Node.js** backend application for managing real estate listings with advanced features like user authentication, favorites, property recommendations, and filtering.
+A **Node.js** backend application for managing real estate listings with advanced features like user authentication, favorites and filtering.

 ---